BiocPy/scranpy/README.md

 results = scranpy.analyze_sce(sce, options=options)
 ```

+This will perform all of the usual steps for a routine single-cell analysis,
+as described in Bioconductor's [Orchestrating single cell analysis](https://bioconductor.org/books/OSCA) book.
-This returns an object containing clusters, t-SNEs, UMAPs, marker genes, and so on:
+It returns an object containing clusters, t-SNEs, UMAPs, marker genes, and so on:

 ```python
 results.clusters